Skip to main content

 warning

-As already mentioned, the config parameter expects a JSON formatted string.
-In other words, config's content is going to be interpreted as JSON by Speech Platform 4.
+The config request body field expects a JSON-formatted string.
+In other words, config's content is going to be interpreted as JSON by Speech Platform 4 Virtual Appliance.
 Therefore, all rules of the JSON syntax apply.

 Some phoneme symbols (e.g. the Czech phoneme P\) include the backslash which has a special meaning in JSON and must be escaped with another backslash (\\) to suppress the special meaning.
-E.g., the correct way to capture the pronunciation of the Czech word Řek in config.additional_words[*].pronunciations is "P\\ e k". :::
+For example, the correct way to capture the pronunciation of the Czech word řeka ("river") in config.additional_words[*].pronunciations is "P\\ e k a".

 After polling for the result as in the previous example, we'll get the following output (shortened for readability):